Protests by indigenous peoples take place when the Supreme Court of Brazil hears a land dispute.

 Indigenous rights groups contend that there is no such cutoff date in the constitution, and that aboriginal peoples have frequently been evicted from their historic lands.

-“Indigenous land covers the entire country of Brazil.
-Tai Kariri, 28, a leader of the Kariri people from the northeastern state of Paraiba, said, “We’ve always lived here.”

-The case involves a reservation in the southern Brazilian state of Santa Catarina, but it will set legal precedent for dozens more similar instances in the future.
+Experts believe the case, which involves a reservation in the southern state of Santa Catarina, will set legal precedent for similar instances throughout Brazil.

-Bolsonaro warned on Tuesday that if the court did not find in favor of the 1988 deadline, “chaos” would ensue.

-The case resembles proposed legislation in Congress that would codify the “time-frame argument.”
+The claimants are the Xokleng, Guarani, and Kaingang peoples of the Ibirama-Laklano indigenous reservation, which lost its interim protected status in 1988 after a lower court determined that they were not living on the territory in question.

+They claim this is because they were forcibly removed during Brazil’s military dictatorship (1964-1985).